steveszat/GRHWSample1/README.md

  /sort is optional but if used should be followed by color, birthdate or name.
 If no /sort argument is provided, the data is unsorted

  /delim is optional but if used should be followed by a comma, a piping symbol or the letter s, for space.
 If no /delim argument is provided, comma is the default delimiter

+ GRHWAPI must be configured within the code Program.cs file.
+The variables delimiter and filePath can be replaced with appropriate values. delimiter must be a comma, a piping symbol, or the letter s. filePath must be a valid file path including the name of a text file containing data delimited by the delimiter.